devonwiersma/devonwiersma.github.io/_pages/Portfolio.md

 - *Self-published* and *solo developed* **six** digital and non-digital games.
 - Independently planned, designed, documented, marketed my own games of a *variety of genres*.
-- Ran and delivered a *sucessfully funded Kickstarter* independently.
+- Ran and delivered a *successfully funded Kickstarter* independently.

 <br>